Warri: Economy and infrastructure

 One of the nation's major seaports is sited within Ugbuwangue, Warri.

 Due to conflict in the late 90s, especially in 1999, most oil companies fled the town and nearby regions.

 Security

-Warri is garrisoned by the Amphibious Infantry battalion (Effurun Army Base) located in Effurun, a twin city to Warri and is administratively under the Brigade HQ in Port Harcourt.
+Warri is garrisoned by the Amphibious Infantry battalion (Effurun Army Base) located in the Effurun area.

 The Nigerian Navy operates from its facilities in Warri.

 The 61 Nigerian Air force Detachment also operates from its facilities in Jeddo, close to Warri.

 Sports

 Warri has an international stadium with a capacity of 30,000 which is the home of Warri Wolves football club, which has hosted two editions of the African Women Football Championship in 2002 and 2006 respectively and was in contention as one of the venues to be used for the FIFA Under-17 World Cup in Nigeria in 2009.
 The stadium was used to host the African Youth Athletics Championship (AYAC) in 2013.

 Warri Wolves, a professional football team based in Warri plays in the Nigeria National League.
 Their prominent former players include Best Ogedegbe, Wilson Oruma, Efe Ambrose, Victor Ikpeba and Ekigho Ehiosun.